ulopeznovoa/ulopeznovoa.github.io/index.md

 I have also taught the following modules in the past:

 - _Advanced Software Development_, BSc in Computing and Information Systems, 4th year (2019/20 and 2020/21 academic years).
-- _Fundamentals of Computer Science_, BSc in Electrical Engineering, 1st year (2019/20 academic year).
+- _Fundamentals of Computer Science_, BSc in Electrical Engineering, 1st year (2019/20 and 2021/22 academic years).

 ### Work Experience